 In order to ensure the safety of our visitors, all tours provided by Cybele have been adapted with routes that enable physical distancing and compliance with applicable health regulations:

-The guide and all participants aged 11 and above must wear a mask or face shield
+The guide and all participants aged 11 and above must wear a mask

 A distance of 1 metre must be maintained between participants

 Our guides are equipped with a hygiene kit

 Out of respect for the inhabitants, we limit the passage in the traboules during the visit

 Our guides alone make contact with objects (doors, light switches, etc.)

 Place Amédée Bonnet, under the statue, rue Bellecordière - Lyon 2nd

 Tarif enfant (- de 16 ans)